18121A05L2/zybisys-assessment/README.md

-In this i have mostly focused on functionality , so bare with me in design
+In this i have mostly focused on functionality , if u want to se mu ui skills check my othe repos , so bare with me in this design

+--> check out web app here : https://zybisys-assessment.vercel.app/

 -----------   FUNCTIONALITIES   -----------------------